Karl Alexander von Müller: Life

 After the war, Müller minimised his involvement in the Nazi project and passed denazification posing as a "fellow traveler" rather than an active Nazi Party member.
-He was dismissed from the LMU by the authorities of the American occupation zone in Germany in 1946, but continued to seek pension rights, which he eventually obtained in 1956.
+He was dismissed from the Ludwig-Maximilians-Universität München by the authorities of the American occupation zone in Germany in 1946, but continued to seek pension rights, which he eventually obtained in 1956.
 He made a living from selling medicinal herbs and became active as a regional historian of Bavaria, contributing frequently to the Bayerischer Rundfunk radio channel.
 He succeeded in renewing his contacts at the University of Oxford, where he rejoined the circle of Rhodes scholars and corresponded with the historian George Clark following Clark's election as the provost of Oriel College.
 He was reinstated as a member of the Austrian Academy of Sciences, but the Bavarian Academy of Sciences kept rejecting his applications.
 He was elected into the Academy of Fine Arts, Munich in 1953 and made an honorary member of the Bavarian Regional Heritage Association in 1962.

 He died, aged 81, in Rottach-Egern.